Living with MCS – A Picture Tour

 Regular shampoos are loaded with fragrances and other chemicals.
 Fortunately, there are many healthier products available, though they are not found in the local grocery store.
 The least toxic shampoos are expensive and may not even be carried by a health food store.

 Hair salons are very toxic.
 Some hairdressers will cut people outside.
-In areas with an MCS community, they may find a hairdresser, who has MCS and arranges "hair parties."
+In areas with an MCS community, they may find a hairdresser who has MCS and arranges "hair parties."

 Having a living Christmas tree, or one of plastic, can cause symptoms from the fumes.
 A "tree" of steel is reusable and safe, though it may need initial offgassing of any coatings.